 Lightkeepers and their families lived at this remote outpost over the next decade, under the most dreadful conditions.
 Gale force winds swept into the sea everything not tied down, and on occasions when storms prevented the arrival of supply vessels, the larder grew desperately bare.
 In 1920 the Triangle Island Lighthouse was declared a greater burden than a benefit, and dismantled.

-Today the historic cast-iron and glass dome stands on the grounds of the Sooke Region Museum, presenting a unique opportunity for visitors to enjoy a hands-on experience with one of the most dramatic lenses ever built.
+Today the historic cast-iron and glass dome stands on the grounds of the Sooke Region Museum, presenting a unique opportunity for visitors to book a tour and see one of the most dramatic lenses ever built.